Rob the Mob Movie

 After they got started doing these robberies, the stress took its toll.
 Rosemarie fainted at work after people were passing around a newspaper that contained an article about one of their robberies.
 Tommy would be fired for fighting with Rosemarie at work.

-In the podcast we talk about a spoof surveillance video created by a Gangland Wire fan.
-Below is that spoof surveillance clip we mention.
+In the podcast, we talk about a spoof surveillance video created by a Gangland Wire fan.
+Below is the spoof surveillance clip we mention.

 To go to the store click here